MYHINDA/HomeTask2/README.md

 *welcome Israel Israeli*

 OS: Windows 10

 Workspace: vscode, localhost:5000

 Language: Python 3.10.7, HTML5

-Modules: flask, bson, json, markupsafe
+Modules: flask, bson, json, markupsafe, json2html

 DB: mongoDB

 Plugins: MongoDB for VS Code

 Note
 There is an option to import a file or export a file of all users, the option is accessible only to those who have access to the source files